Matt-htims/Next-Sanity-Template/README.md

 A theme-first starter for building Next.js + Sanity websites from design handoff.

-## Who This Is For

-1. Teams starting a brand-new project from this template.
-2. Developers migrating from the previous internal template.

-If you used the old template, start with the migration guide:
+## If you use the old template

+Start with the migration guide:

 - [docs/migrating-from-old-template.md](docs/migrating-from-old-template.md)